-The great shift towards vegan diets has been growing for some time now recognized as a diet with prolonged health benefits.
+The great shift towards vegan diets has been growing for some time now, recognizing it as a diet with prolonged health benefits.

-Youthful looks and long life are some of the claims from enthusiastic followers of plant-based diets.
-Reduced risk of heart disease (the biggest cause of death globally), cancer, diabetes and premature death, are some of the other health benefits for more people to be attracted to a vegan diet.
+Youthful looks and long life are some of the claims from enthusiastic followers of vegan & plant-based diets.
+Reduced risk of heart disease (the biggest cause of death globally), cancer, diabetes, and premature death are other health benefits for more people to be attracted to a vegan diet.

 1. A Vegan Diet is Richer in Many Nutrients

 Switching to veganism means the elimination of all animal products and reliance on vegetables, fruits, nuts, seeds, whole grains, and legumes.
 These foods are rich in fiber, antioxidants, including vitamins A, C, and E, potassium, magnesium, folate and other vitamins & minerals that help towards overall better health.

 Contrary to the misconception, you get many plant-based options for protein (beans, pulses, nuts, seeds, grains), calcium (nuts, seeds, beans), vitamin D (sunlight, mushrooms, fortified plant milk), omega 3 (chia seeds, flaxseeds, walnuts), iron (green leafy vegetables), and vitamin B12 (with vegan fortified food or supplements).

 If properly planned and balanced, a vegan diet can be enjoyed with many health benefits with no fuss!

 2. Lower Risk of Heart Disease (Globally, the Biggest Killer)

 According to the World Health Organization (WHO), heart attacks and strokes are the world’s biggest killers .
 This is where a vegan diet can be a real blessing.
 Eating fresh vegetables, fruits, legumes, nuts, and seeds linked to lower risk of heart disease.